Studying at Queen’s?

 If a student informs us of a disability or long term condition on their application, the Admissions and Access Service will send a letter which requests the student to complete a short questionnaire and return it to Disability Services.
 Please see details below.

-- If you are coming to Queen's to study as an Undergraduate student please complete our online form.
+- If you are coming to Queen's to study please complete our online form.

 - Once we receive your completed online questionnaire we may invite you to visit campus and discuss your support requirements further.